 Adventurous photography has many niche genres like wildlife photography, industrial photography, landscape photography, etc. Learn about the types, the corresponding skill requirements, the temperament that is needed, the challenges involved and of course, the monetization models involved.
 Make sure that you understand all the dynamics before making your final decision.
 Follow both your heart and mind.
 Once you have made up your mind on selecting travel photography as your specialty, you then need to focus and prioritize it and pursue it with all your passion.
 Half measures will not do.

 2. Invest time, effort and money to learn the tricks of the trade

-Falling in love with that someone, at first sight, is sensitivity at its highest.
+Falling in love with someone, at first sight, is sensitivity at its highest.
 Planning to get married and start a family with that someone is sensibility at its highest.
-We are talking marriage here.
+We are talking about marriage here.
 Marrying your passion and your expertise - technical, aesthetic and commercial.
 Think like a pro.
 Start learning the tricks of the trade by interning for free as you take pictures with a second-hand camera.
 Interact with peers and seek travel photography tips.
-Study books and magazines on travel photography.
+Study books and magazines.
 Learn from the masters.
-Upgrade to camera equipment of higher features, functionality, and performance as you progress.
+You can also attend travel photography workshops, seminars and other training programs to learn from the best.